olaservo/simplerouter/README.md

 Then hit Save.
 Now you should be able to select Localhost as a provider in the chat UI.
 If you see any errors, take a look at the terminal output for the simplerouter Flask app.

+To see token count as you chat, go to Settings >> Custom Settings and enable "Track and Display Token Count and Cost".
+Cost is not currently displayed for most models, but token count should be accurate and cost estimation is coming soon.

 Note that CORS is configured to allow requests from http://localhost:5173 which is the default port for ChatCraft.
 If you run this from a different port, you will need to update the CORS configuration in `api.py`.

+### Setup for Open WebUI

+[Open WebUI](https://openwebui.com/) is another option that people like using as a universal interface for AI.
+It has not been tested with this app yet, but it should work with potentially some minor tweaks.
+If you get this working please let Ola know, and we can create docs on how to set it up.